 In 2013, McWilliams received his first U.S. Track & Field Cross Country Coaches Association Assistant Coach of the Year honor for the women's outdoor team, before capturing the same honor for the 2014 indoor slate.
 He garnered his third honor in 2016, after leading the men’s team to their first outdoor GNAC team title.

 McWilliams joined UAA after a decorated career at Angelo State University from 2005-09.
 From Alpine, Texas, McWilliams registered six top-10 finishes at the NCAAs as a student-athlete, including three All-America honors in the decathlon and two in the 110 hurdles.

 The Rams’ team captain ended his career with a runner-up finish in the decathlon, seventh in the 110 hurdles and fourth in the mile relay at the 2009 NCAA Div.
 II Championships.

-McWilliams graduated from ASU in 2009 with a major in kinesiology and exercise science and is currently working on a master’s in public health at UAA.
+McWilliams graduated from Angelo State in 2009 with a major in kinesiology and exercise science and earned a master’s degree in public health from Alaska Anchorage in 2016.